Alumni Association Council

 Ruth Dickinson (BAH 18)

-Ruth Dickinson has worked as a Business Administrator for 32 years with the last 17 years at Reflections Dental Health Centre and Campus Dental Centre, where she is Team Lead Manager.
-She is an alumnus of The University of Winnipeg, where she obtained her Bachelor of Arts Honours (Classics) in 2018 and Bachelor of Arts (Geography) in 2015, twice earning the Chancellor's Gold Medal for the highest standing.
-From 2010 to 2020 she was also a UW tutor, lab demonstrator, marker, invigilator and teaching assistant.
-She also attended Niagara College where she obtained her Dental Assisting Diploma in 1989.
-Ruth served for two years as President of the University of Winnipeg Alumni Association, and currently serves on numerous boards including The Kroeger Clocks Heritage Foundation as Treasurer, as well as The University of Winnipeg Golden Key Chapter Executive Committee as Past President and current VP Alumni Relations.
-Ruth was appointed to The University of Winnipeg Board of Regents in 2020, and sits on the Board's Governance and Community Relations Committee.
-In her spare time, she co-organizes New Directions in Classics, a public lecture series out of the UWinnipeg Classics Department.
+Ruth Dickinson has worked as a Business Administrator for 34 years, with 20 years at Reflections Dental Health Centre, where she is currently the Practice Manager.
+Ruth obtained a Bachelor of Arts Honours (Classics) in 2018 and Bachelor of Arts (Geography) in 2015, twice earning the Chancellor's Gold Medal for the highest standing.
+From 2010 to 2020 she also worked as a UW tutor, lab demonstrator, marker, invigilator and teaching assistant.
+She also attended Niagara College obtaining a Dental Assisting Diploma in 1989.
+Ruth served for two years as President of the UW Alumni Association, and is currently the Executive Committee Advisor for The University of Winnipeg Golden Key Chapter honors student group.
+Ruth was appointed to The University of Winnipeg Board of Regents in 2020, and also sits on the UW Senate.
+She is co-organizer of New Directions in Classics, a public lecture series out of the UWinnipeg Classics Department.
 Ruth was awarded the UWinnipeg Dr. and Mrs. Roderick Hunter Scholarship for her volunteer work.
-Ruth plans to begin her Master's in Business Administration in 2022.
+In 2023, Ruth received the St. John's Ambulance Life Saving Award, presented by Anita Neville, Lieutenant Governor of Manitoba